beingflo/colors/README.md

 ### Building
 Install Rust from the [Rust website](https://www.rust-lang.org/)

-To build, clone the repository and execute
+Clone the repository and execute

 ```
 cargo build --release